dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ## Creating the Virtual Machine using the Copied VHD

-We are almost ready, the final step is to deploy a new Virtual Machne (VM) to the resource group we created above that uses the VHD we just copied as it's OS Disk.
+We are almost ready, the final step is to deploy a new Virtual Machne (VM) to the resource group we created above that uses the VHD we just copied the base image for it's OS Disk.
 Turns out that VMs need a bunch of other things as well including Network Interfaces, Virtual Networks, IP Addresses, Firewall Rules, etc.  Rather than have you create each one of these by hand and risk doing something wrong, we will use a pre-configured Azure Resource Manager (ARM) template.
 The template file is in the same github repo as the other workshop content so first, we'll need to clone the repo, then we can change into the folder with the deployment script and run the azure-cli command to deploy the vm based on the template.

 1. From your system's command prompt or terminal, ensure that you are `preworklab/deploy` directory under the location where you cloned the `DLI_RoboWorkshop_1` repository to: